← Back to 史記

 使 使使

 In Duke Min's second year, Qing Fu's relations with Ai Jiang became increasingly intimate.
 Ai Jiang and Qing Fu plotted to kill Duke Min and establish Qing Fu.
-Qing Fu had Bo Xi ambush and kill Duke Min at the Wu Gate.
-Ji You heard of it.
+Qing Fu had Bo Xi ambush and kill Duke Min at the Wu Gate. jiyou heard of it.
 From Chen, together with the younger brother of Duke Min, Shen, he went to Zhu, requesting that Lu invite him back.
 The people of Lu wished to execute Qing Fu.
 Qing Fu feared and fled to Ju.
-Thereupon Ji You escorted Zi Shen in and established him as the ruler.
+Ji You then escorted Zi Shen in and established him as the ruler.
 This was Duke Xi.
 Duke Xi was also Duke Zhuang's youngest son.
-Ai Jiang feared and fled to Zhu.
-Ji You went to Ju with bribes to seek Qing Fu.
+Ai Jiang feared and fled to Zhu. jiyou went to Ju with bribes to seek Qing Fu.
 Qing Fu returned.
 He sent someone to kill Qing Fu.
 Qing Fu requested to flee but was not permitted.
 He then had the grandee Xi Si go weeping to him.
 Qing Fu heard Xi Si's voice and committed suicide.
-Duke Huan of Qi heard that Ai Jiang and Qing Fu had caused chaos and endangered Lu.
+Duke Huan of Qi heard that Ai Jiang and Qing Fu had created disorder and endangered Lu.
 He summoned her to Zhu and killed her, then returned with her corpse and displayed it in the state of Lu.
 Duke Xi of Lu requested and buried her.

 36